sledorze/tdd-ts-starter/README.md

 ## Why TDD?

+- TDD is a productivity tool
 - TDD is a design tool
+- TDD is a learning tool
+- TDD is a quality tool
 - TDD is a safety net
-- TDD is a productivity tool
+- TDD is a specification tool
 - TDD is a collaboration tool
-- TDD is a specification tool
+- TDD is a communication tool
 - TDD is a documentation tool
-- TDD is a quality tool
-- TDD is a learning tool
-- TDD is a communication tool

-## TDD Rules
+## TDD Rules (the most important part)

 - You are not allowed to write any production code unless it is to make a failing unit test pass.
 - You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.